 Providing ECMO care to critically ill infants and children

 The Children's Hospital of Richmond at VCU is one of the only hospitals in Central Virginia with the specialized team and equipment to provide life-saving extra-corporeal membrane oxygenation care to critically ill infants and children.
-We were one of the first member hospitals of the International Extracorporeal Life Support Organization and are the only gold-certified Center of Excellence in the region.
+We were one of the first member hospitals of the International Extracorporeal Life Support Organization.

 What does ECMO stand for and what is it used for?